Eligibility Services for Special Education

 "Visual impairment including blindness" means an impairment in vision that, even with correction, adversely affects a child's educational performance.
 The term includes both partial sight and blindness.

 The existence of a medical condition alone does not automatically qualify a child for special education and related services.
 The team must also determine whether or not the medical condition results in an adverse impact on child's educational performance and requires specially designed instruction.
+LCPS must draw upon a variety of sources, including parental input and private evaluations and ensure information from all sources is documented and carefully considered in the eligibliity determination.

 Yes.
 There are students who are gifted or enrolled in Advanced Placement or Honors courses but also need special education and related services.
 The child must meet a two-prong test to be considered an eligible child with a disability: (1) have one of the specified disabilities under the Individuals with Disabilities Education Act; and (2) because of the disability, need special education and related services.